OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Bypassing Root Detection

 Run execution traces using JDB, DDMS, strace and/or Kernel modules to find out what the app is doing - you'll usually see all kinds of suspect interactions with the operating system, such as opening *su* for reading or obtaining a list of processes.
 These interactions are surefire signs of root detection.
 Identify and deactivate the root detection mechanisms one-by-one.
-If you're performing a black-box resiliency assessment, disabling the root detection mechanisms is your first step.
+If you're performing a black-box resilience assessment, disabling the root detection mechanisms is your first step.

 You can use a number of techniques to bypass these checks, most of which were introduced in the "Reverse Engineering and Tampering" chapter: